mijatovicg/TEMI/README.md

 2. estimation of transfer entropy rate: function_TE_rate.m
 4. assessment of measures' statistical significance based on surrogate data analysis: spiSeMe_surrogate_jodi.m (this function is part of the SpiSeMe package, see REF1)

-and script:
+and scripts:

-5. demo.m to demonstrate the simulation of coupled spike trains denoted as spike train 1 (process X) and spike train 2 (process Y) where unidirectional interaction X → Y is simulated setting τ=δ= 0.1s (see the simulation protocol explained in the Sect.
+4. demo.m to demonstrate the simulation of coupled spike trains denoted as spike train 1 (process X) and spike train 2 (process Y) where unidirectional interaction X → Y is simulated setting τ=δ= 0.1s (see the simulation protocol explained in the Sect.
 III of the main article).
 In this simulation, both TER and MIR estimators are applied.

+5. demo_cMIR.m to demonstrate the application of the corrected Mutual Information Rate (cMIR) estimator on the uncoupled, short Poisson point-processes X and Y, generated as described in the SubSection 3.1.1 Simulation 1 of the article REF2.

 References:

 REF0: Shorten, D., Spinney, R., & Lizier, J. (2020).
 Estimating Transfer Entropy in Continuous Time Between Neural Spike Trains or Other Event-Based Data. bioRxiv.

 REF1: Ricci L, Castelluzzo M, Minati L, Perinelli A  (2019): "Generation  of  surro-gate event sequences via joint distribution of successive inter-event intervals", Chaos: An Interdisciplinary Journal of Nonlinear Science 29(12):121102

+REF2: Mijatovic G, Pernice R, Perinelli A, Antonacci Y, Javorka M, Ricci L and Faes L (2021).
+Measuring the Rate of Information Exchange in Point-Process
+Data With Application to Cardiovascular Variability.
+Front.
+Netw.
+Physiol.
+1:765332. doi: 10.3389/fnetp.2021.765332